Putin sets partial military call-up, won’t ‘bluff’ on nukes

-KYIV, Ukraine (AP) — Russian President Vladimir Putin ordered a partial mobilization of reservists in Russia, in a measure that appeared to be an admission that Moscow's war against Ukraine isn't going according to plan after nearly seven months of fighting and amid recent battlefield losses for the Kremlin's forces.
+KYIV, Ukraine (AP) — Russian President Vladimir Putin ordered a partial mobilization of reservists in Russia on Wednesday, risking a deeply unpopular step that follows a string of humiliating setbacks for his troops nearly seven months after invading Ukraine.

+It’s the first mobilization in Russia since World War II and is sure to further fuel tensions with the Western backers of Ukraine, who derided the move as an act of weakness.
+The move also sent Russians scrambling to buy plane tickets out of the country.

-The total number of reservists to be called up is 300,000, officials said.
+The total number of reservists to be called up could be as high as 300,000, officials said.

+Even a partial mobilization is likely to increase dismay, or sow doubt, among Russians about the war in Ukraine.
+Shortly after Putin’s address, Russian media reported a sharp spike in demand for plane tickets abroad amid an apparent scramble to leave despite exorbitant prices for flights.

+Kremlin spokesman Dmitry Peskov, who was asked what had changed since he and others previously said no mobilization was planned, argued that Russia is effectively fighting against a combined potential of NATO because the alliance’s members have been supplying weapons to Kyiv.

 Only those with relevant combat and service experience will be mobilized, Russian Defense Minister Sergei Shoigu said.
 He added that there are around 25 million people who fit this criteria, but only around 1% of them will be mobilized.

+Another clause in the decree prevents most professional soldiers from terminating their contracts and leaving service until the partial mobilization is no longer in place.

 Putin's announcement came against the backdrop of the U.N.
-General Assembly in New York, where Moscow's invasion of Ukraine last February has been the target of broad international criticism.
+General Assembly in New York, where Moscow's invasion of Ukraine on Feb.
+24 has been the target of broad international criticism that has kept up intense diplomatic pressure on Moscow.

 Ukrainian President Volodymyr Zelenskky is due to address the gathering in a prerecorded address on Wednesday.
 Putin didn't travel to New York.

+The mobilization is unlikely to bring any consequences on the battlefield for months because of a lack of training facilities and equipment.

+The U.S. ambassador to Ukraine, Bridget Brink, tweeted that the mobilization is a sign "of weakness, of Russian failure.”

-British Defense Secretary Ben Wallace described Putin’s mobilization announcement as “an admission that his invasion is failing.”
+British Defense Secretary Ben Wallace echoed that assessment, describing Putin's move as “an admission that his invasion is failing.”

-“He and his defense minister have sent tens of thousands of their own citizens to their deaths, ill-equipped and badly led,” Wallace said in a statement.
-“No amount of threats and propaganda can hide the fact that Ukraine is winning this war, the international community are united and Russia is becoming a global pariah.”
+Russian political analyst Dmitry Oreshkin said Putin’s announcement smacked of “an act of desperation.”
+He predicted that Russians will resist the mobilization through “passive sabotage.”

+“People will evade this mobilization in every possible way, bribe their way out of this mobilization, leave the country,” Oreshkin told the AP in an interview Wednesday.

 The partial mobilization order came a day after Russian-controlled regions in eastern and southern Ukraine announced plans to hold votes on becoming integral parts of Russia — a move that could set the stage for Moscow to escalate the war following Ukrainian successes.

-Note: A previous version of this story was corrected to show that the Ukrainian presidential spokesman’s last name is Nikiforov, not Nikoforov.